-Young Lady's Band from Oklaho-
+Young Lady's Band from Oklahoma Stirs Members to Enthuiasm.

-timent. the convention was called to or-Jobn Lyman of Louisiana, read by Mrs. Joseph Pulitezr, of New Utled.
-"Institute of Journalists." as followed by a brief address Hugh Glisean-Reid of London. of the World's Press parlia-paid a compliment to the ex-in saying it was worth coming a of miles to see in the cetter for a sea of palaces in which hered products of the arts of d.
-He said that what most im-imm, however, was the wonderful p of America and the genius of it.
+ma Stirs Members to Enthuiasm.
+St. Louis, May 17.-The second days' session of the National Editorial associa-tion was marked by a largely increased attendance, a great number of delegates having arrived during the morning. - Before ina session was called to order, a band composed of young women from Okiahoma, played a number of national birs, so thoroughly inspiring the assem-bled delegates that they burst into song accompaniment. - Man the convention was called to or-der, Col. John Lyman of Louislana, read paper by Mrs. Joseph Pulitex, of New York, entitled, "Institute of Journalists."
+This was followed by a brief address from Sie Hugh Gilsean-Reid of London, president of the World's Press parita-ment, He paid a compliment to the ex-position in saying it was worth coming tousands of miles to see in the center of America, a sea of palaces in which were gathered products of the arts of the world.
+He said that what most im-presses bim, bowever, was one wonderful citizenship of America and the genius of Americans.